“When quality and performance are priority, you won't find anything better than the DJI Air 2S.”

 This is a tough one to answer.
-DJI will continue to sell thealongside the Air 2S, so the difference between the two is a mere $100.
+DJI will continue to sell the Mavic Air 2 alongside the Air 2S, so the difference between the two is a mere $100.
 While there are certainly solid reasons why the Air 2S is the superior drone, it’s still tough to justify yet another purchase for existing Mavic Air 2 owners.
 If image quality is paramount, then it’s clearly worth the upgrade.
 If you don’t mind editing footage, you can still achieve stunning photos and videos with the Mavic Air 2.

-On the other hand, if you’re mulling over a2 for example, there’s no comparison because the extra money you’d hand over to buy the DJI Air 2S is justified by the night and day difference when it comes to performance, quality, and safety.
+On the other hand, if you’re mulling over a DJI Mini 2 for example, there’s no comparison because the extra money you’d hand over to buy the DJI Air 2S is justified by the night and day difference when it comes to performance, quality, and safety.

 How long will it last?

 The DJI Air 2S is solidly built all around and has a one-year limited warranty that covers defects.
 Additionally, you can purchase the DJI Care Refresh extended warranty for the Air 2S, which would cover it for accidental damages.
 Taking into consideration the cost of the drone, it’s worth getting.

 Is there a better alternative?